tcarlander/django-crowd-sso/README.md

 test currently does not cover the SSO

+** Version X **
+Adding support for django tenant system so the crowd_group will be in the public schema

 **Version 0.56**

 Add users "Pulled" from crowd to the group defined in crowd_group, default "CrowdUser"